Skip to content

 In Brief

-Misophonia is a neurological condition where specific sounds trigger intense emotional and physiological responses.
-It affects an estimated 12-20% of people and involves atypical activation of the brain's anterior insular cortex and amygdala.
+Misophonia is a condition where specific sounds trigger intense emotional and physiological responses.
+Recent U.S. research found 4.6% of adults met clinical-level criteria in that study, with broader sound sensitivity reported more widely.
 It is not a choice, not an overreaction, and not a psychological weakness.

-Misophonia is a neurological condition characterised by intense emotional and physiological responses to specific sounds.
-The word itself means "hatred of sound," but that name is misleading.. it is not about hating all sounds.
-It is about specific sounds, often made by other people, triggering a response that feels completely involuntary.
+Misophonia is commonly described as decreased tolerance to specific sounds or related cues, with intense emotional and physiological responses that can feel completely involuntary.
+The word itself means "hatred of sound," but that name is misleading.
+It is not about hating all sounds.
+It is about specific sounds, often made by other people, becoming unusually urgent, unsafe, or unbearable to the body.

 For many, these sounds are everyday noises: chewing, breathing, sniffling, typing.
 Sounds most people filter out without thinking.
-But for someone with misophonia, these sounds bypass the brain's usual filtering system and activate the fight-or-flight response directly.
+But for someone with misophonia, these sounds can become unusually salient, pulling the nervous system into anger, disgust, panic, or the urge to escape before there is time to think.

 What Happens in the Brain

-Research led by Dr. Sukhbinder Kumar at Newcastle University (2017, 2021) used fMRI brain imaging to show that people with misophonia have heightened connectivity between the auditory cortex and the anterior insular cortex.. the part of the brain responsible for emotional processing and interoception (awareness of your body's internal state).
+Research led by Dr. Sukhbinder Kumar at Newcastle University (2017, 2021) used fMRI brain imaging to show differences in connectivity between auditory regions and the anterior insular cortex, a brain area involved in emotional processing and interoception (awareness of your body's internal state).

 In other words, the brain is not just hearing the sound.
-It is feeling it, deeply.
-The sound triggers the same neural pathways as physical pain or threat.
+It is connecting the sound with emotional salience, body sensation, and threat-readiness.

 How Many People Have It?